 In an effort to mask soring, some trainers will apply numbing agents to their horses' legs prior to inspection so the horse won't react.
 Others "steward" their horses at home, putting them through mock inspections wherein if the horse reacts to palpation, he is beaten with a whip, bat or other blunt instrument.
 The horse learns to be more fearful of the beating than the pain in his legs, and learns to stand quietly.
 Other trainers will attach alligator clips and other pain-inducing objects to sensitive parts of the horse prior to inspection, causing him to focus on the new source of pain rather than his legs and feet.

 In addition to extreme suffering from being sored and shown, many Tennessee walking horses die at a young age from colic, believed to be caused by the extreme stress placed on them in training and by exposure to the toxic chemicals used for soring.

 What is The HSUS doing to end soring?

 Working on a national level

 The Humane Society of the United States is actively working to end soring by strongly urging the USDA to step up its enforcement of the Horse Protection Act, by encouraging Congress to provide more funding for the HPA, by offering awards to bring horse abusers to justice and by supporting breed and industry organizations that promote the natural gait and humane treatment of Tennessee Walking Horses.

 Reaching out to law enforcement

-As part of a larger effort to educate and assist law-enforcement agencies regarding animal cruelty, The HSUS has sent county sheriffs in Tenn., Ohio, and Ky. resources such as posters advertising rewards for tips on soring, information about Humane Society University workshops designed for law-enforcement professionals, and details about how the HSUS Animal Rescue Team can help law-enforcement agencies care for animals who are at risk during natural disasters.
+As part of a larger effort to educate and assist law-enforcement agencies regarding animal cruelty, The HSUS has sent county sheriffs in Tennessee, Ohio and Kentucky resources such as posters advertising rewards for tips on soring and details about how the HSUS Animal Rescue Team can help law-enforcement agencies care for animals who are at risk during natural disasters.